 The nominating committee shall be composed of not less than three (3), nor more than five (5), members.

 The Committee shall solicit nominations from the KHDA membership for each of the officers excluding Past President as defined in Article IV, Paragraphs C & D. Each KHDA member has the right to make nominations for all positions to be filled.
 The Committee will present the nominations at the September KHDA meeting in even numbered years.
 Each office and committee post to be filled should have a minimum of 2 members nominated to fill that position.
+In the case there is only one member accepting nomination for a position, the member shall be elected to the position if they receive a simple majority (51%) of the vote from the voting members who represent a quorum of the organization.
+In the case the individual does not receive the required votes, the nomination committee shall solicit nominations again for the position and hold another election process.

 Nominations may be made from the floor before elections are held.
 Section 4: Other Committees: